jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Potion, very rare

-When you drink this potion, you gain the effect of the [[haste]] spell for 1 minute (no concentration required).
+When you drink this potion, you gain the effect of the [[Haste]] spell for 1 minute (no concentration required).
 The potion’s yellow fluid is streaked with black and swirls on its own.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PotionofVitality)[Potion of Vitality](https://www.dndbeyond.com/magic-items/5360-potion-of-vitality)

 Potion, very rare

-When you drink this potion, it removes any [[exhaustion]] you are suffering and cures any disease or poison affecting you.
+When you drink this potion, it removes any [[Exhaustion]] you are suffering and cures any disease or poison affecting you.
 For the next 24 hours, you regain the maximum number of hit points for any Hit Die you spend.
 The potion’s crimson liquid regularly pulses with dull light, calling to mind a heartbeat.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PotionofWaterBreathing)[Potion of Water Breathing](https://www.dndbeyond.com/magic-items/4715-potion-of-water-breathing)